San Diego Property Management Blog

 • Receive rent payments on time as specified in the lease agreement.

-• Evict tenants for valid reasons (such as non-payment of rent or violation of lease terms)
+• Evict tenants for valid reasons (such as unpaid rent or violation of lease terms)

 • Enter the rental property for essential repairs and inspections provided that an adequate advance notice was given.